qualisys/qualisys_drone_sdk/README.md

 ## Bitcraze Crazyflie

-We provide 3 example scripts for the Crazyflie integration, which can be used as a starting point for your own projects.

 For tracking hardware, we recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck).
 Alternatively, a [Motion Capture Marker Deck](https://store.bitcraze.io/collections/decks/products/motion-capture-marker-deck) is available.
 In most situations, active markers achieve better results.

 ### Setup